termsurf/task/readme.md

 sudo apt-get install rar
 ```

-Finally, with these dependencies installed, you can install the stone:
+Finally, with these dependencies installed, you can install the wheel:

 ```
-npm install -g @mountbuild/stone
+npm install -g @mountbuild/wheel
 ```

 ### CLI